-At the time of the August 31, 2015 Phase I ESA, the Site was agricultural land with the current tractor shed, well pump and fuel AST.
-BOE concluded that no RECs were identified to exist at the Site.
+At the time of the August 31, 2015 Phase I ESA, the Site was cultivated agricultural land.
+GHD concluded that no RECs were identified to exist at the Site.

 A copy of the text, tables and figures from the previous ESA is presented in Appendix J.